kaycobad/my_recipe/policy.md

 **Privacy Policy**

-Mohammad Kaycobad Jony built the All NCTB Books app as an Ad Supported app.
+Mohammad Kaycobad Jony built the All NCTB Books 2020 - এনসিটিবি পাঠ্যপুস্তক  app as an Ad Supported app.
 This SERVICE is provided by Mohammad Kaycobad Jony at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.